I work directly in the image space.

 Hundreds of small decisions accumulate to shape a single image.

 I see this role as similar to that of a director staging a play.
 The script exists, but its translation into a lived experience depends on interpretation, pacing, and emphasis.
-That skill is largely timeless, which is why I am not unsettled by new technologies.
-Tools change, but the need to shape, judge, and resolve an image does not.
+New tools make it possible to rethink workflows and to develop visual languages that communicate architectural concepts with greater precision and appropriateness.

 Tools change.
 Judgement does not.